Spike in weather-related eye issues

 Seamus outlines that treatment options are similar to pink eye, including topical antibiotics in ointment, aerosol or injectable form.

-The third and last infectious eye condition listed was periorbital eczema.
-This disease occurs when the area around the eye is damaged allowing for entry of staphylococcus aureus bacteria to enter.
+The third and final infectious eye condition listed is Periorbital Eczema.
+This disease occurs when the area around the eye is damaged, allowing for entry of Staphylococcus aureus bacteria to enter.

 It can result in the area around the eyes becoming swollen, with lesions forming and the sight sometimes becoming limited.
 It can also spread to other areas of the face.

-Seamus says it occurs mainly where there is not enough room at troughs or ring feeders, with trauma occurring where sheep are rushing to eat and bang heads together or by damage by sheep forcing themselves in to eat at feed barriers or creep feeders and hitting their head.
+Seamus says it occurs mainly where there is not enough room at troughs or ring feeders, with trauma occurring where sheep are rushing to eat and bang heads together, or by damage caused from sheep forcing themselves in to eat at feed barriers or creep feeders and hitting their head.

 Treatment options